shyheimbatts/osticket-prereqs/README.md

 <p>

 **Task 9-**
       From the "osTicket-Installation-Files" folder, install VC_redist.x86.exe.
 Start by double clicking VC_redist.x86.exe, check the "I agree to the license terms and conditions" box and Select Install.
+Allow the app to make changes to the device by selecting yes, The setup is successful.

 </p>